How to Tell the Front of a Skateboard

 Skateboards come in many different shapes, sizes, and colors.
 But for some, figuring out the front of a skateboard can be difficult.
 A regular skateboard looks somewhat like a popsicle stick and so it can be hard to figure out which side is the front and which is the back.
+With that in mind, what side is the front of a skateboard?

 Look At The Graphic On The Bottom Of The Skateboard